MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 ## Task module

 <details>
-<summary>Partner reported issue with inconsistent behaviour of closing the task module in desktop and android.
-The current behaviour in mobile client will not be a blocker for partner since they can close it by clicking ‘ok’ in mobile.
+<summary>Partner reported issue with inconsistent behavior of closing the task module in desktop and android.
+The current behavior in mobile client won't be a blocker for partner since they can close it by clicking ‘ok’ in mobile.
 If partner wants to close the task module manually in desktop, then you can pass some string in the value property instead of passing it as empty.</summary>

 <br>
-No resolution required from the docs ( Platform Bug).
+No resolution required from the docs (Platform bug).

 </details>